risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 After creating a source, no actual data ingestion will occur.
 Data ingestion happens when a query that references the source is submitted.

 - `CREATE MATERIALIZED VIEW` or `CREATE SINK` statement will generate an **streaming ingestion** jobs.
-The following statement will continuously ingest content from the Kafka topic and maintain it in the materialized view `mv`.
+The following statement will continuously import data from the Kafka topic and store it in the materialized view `mv`.

   ```SQL
   CREATE MATERIALIZED VIEW mv AS